Ronnie Kane (Z6) passing the baton to John McLaren in the Edinburgh to Glasgow Relay

 Hamilton LAWRENCE Teviotdale Harriers

 At the end of June, 1954, he won a silver medal in the 1954 Scottish 6 Miles track championship, well behind the record-breaking Ian Binnie, but in front of fine athletes like Harry Fenion (Bellahouston) and Charlie Fraser (ESH).
-Earlier that year, Hamilton had finished a decent 20th in the Senior National XC, but his strength lay in road running, at distances between ten and 15 miles – unfortunately ‘half-marathons’ would not be invented for another 30 years.
+Earlier that year, Hamilton had finished a decent 20th in the Senior National Cross-Country, but his strength lay in road running, at distances between ten and 15 miles – unfortunately ‘half-marathons’ would not be invented for another 30 years.
 At the end of May in the Scottish Marathon championship, Hamilton was sharing the lead at 15 miles with Joe McGhee who was to break the Scottish record in that race and, famously, go on to win the Empire Games Marathon title.
 The Teviotdale man stopped once McGhee broke away but recovered well enough to secure his 6 Mile medal.
 At the end of the season, In ‘The Scots Athlete’ Emmet Farrell reported “Lawrence maintained a very high standard, winning all his road races except the marathon.
 If McGhee had raced against him in these ‘semi-marathons’ he might have been hard pushed to beat the Border speedster.”

 Keith LAWRIE (Stranraer Harriers, Ailsa AAC, Ayr Seaforth AAC)